 What deprives the story of its impact is the lack of consistency in pacing and art since there are different writers and artists involved.
 The work suffers from uneven pacing and problems with visual story-telling in some issues.

-INTERESTED IN THIS STORY?
+A FAN OF THIS STORY?
 CLICK ON “BRUCE WAYNE: FUGITIVE” BELOW TO PURCHASE THE COMIC ON AMAZON.

 GOOD: “BATMAN: RULES OF ENGAGEMENT” (2007).

 Rating: 3 out of 5.